DeveloppeurPascal/Digikoo-v2-Delphi/README.md

 This code repository contains a project developed in Object Pascal language under Delphi.
 You don't know what Delphi is and where to download it ?
 You'll learn more [on this web site](https://delphi-resources.developpeur-pascal.fr/).

+The 1.x releases of Digikoo ware developed in AGK Basic.
+You can [view the source code](https://github.com/DeveloppeurPascal/Digikoo-v1-AppGameKit) archived on GitHub.

 ## Talks and conferences

 ### Twitch